hackerbayuniversity/Course/app/README.md

 ### Why server monitoring?
 It covers most concepts to build an app - from relationships in the database, to workers, to thord party API integration and more.
+You can finish the app fairly quickly and get a good understanding of all the concepts form `Web Development`

 ### FAQ

 **How will the app look like?**
-If you have any question on how the app loosk like - Please check out Fyipe.com.
+If you have any questions on how the app will look like - Please check out Fyipe.com.
 Your mentor should give you a demo account for you to test things out.

 **Will I be building the exact clone?**
 No, That's months or years of work.
 You'll be building a very simple clone - with a simple UI and few API's.